 This information offers help in understanding the disease mechanisms and can be applied towards improving and better targeting existing infectious disease prevention and control measures and thus presents a clear benefit for public health and public health policies.

-Based on the input of Member State experts ECDC has developed a Roadmap for integration of molecular and genomic typing into European surveillance and epidemic preparedness.
+Based on the input of Member State experts ECDC has developed a strategic framework for the integration of molecular and genomic typing into European surveillance and multi-country outbreak investigations.

 Whole genome sequencing